-The Policy will be reviewed annually to comply with requirements for SEND with effect from April 2015.
-The Local Governing Advisory Body will gauge the success of the policy by the achievements of previously agreed targets outlined in the pupils' learning support plan, progress review and/or annual review.
-In addition evidence will be gathered regarding:
+The Policy will be reviewed annually to comply with requirements for SEND.
+The Local Governing Advisory Body will gauge the success of the policy by the achievements of previously agreed targets outlined in the pupils 'Individual Provision Maps and SEN Reviews.
+In addition, evidence will be gathered regarding:

-- Staff awareness of individual pupil need - Pupil progress meetings - Success of the identification process at an early stage - Academic progress of pupils with special educational needs - Number of exclusions - Number of children supported by the funding allocation for special educational needs - Consultation with parents - Pupils' awareness of their targets and achievements.
+- Staff awareness of individual pupil need

+- Pupil progress meetings

+- Success of the identification process at an early stage

+- Academic progress of pupils with special educational needs

+- Number of exclusions

+- Number of children supported by the funding allocation for special educational needs

+- Consultation with parents

+- Parent SEN questionnaires

+- Pupils' awareness of their targets and achievements.